Share this

 Best Practices for Working with LGBTQ+ Populations

-Providing the best care possible for LGBTQ+ patients starts with adopting some care practices specific to this population.
-The following tips provide some details on how to better communicate with LGBTQ+ patients, along with how to meet them where they are to serve their healthcare needs in a competent, educated environment.
+Providing the best care possible for LGBTQ+ patients starts with adopting care practices specific to these populations.
+The following tips provide some details on how to better communicate with LGBTQ+ patients and meet them where they are to serve their healthcare needs in a competent, educated environment.

 Communication Basics